-"I am sure she is with you, Mrs. Pete's."
+"I am sure she is with you, Mrs. Pete."
 The officer smiled for only a second.

-The young boy stood from a far and watched as his own mother watched Delia's mom.
+The young boy stood from a far and watched as his own mother watching Delia's mom.

 "Apparently he was one of the men that cleaned up the park.
 He had a few priors and no one kept an eye on him and he started murdering young kids at the park."

 Delia's mother hugged the dog and looked at her beautiful daughter laying on a cold metal table.
 "Mom, I am okay.
 I even made a friend."
-Delia smiled at the young man who would now be her earth bound friend.
+Delia smiled at the young man who would now be earth-bound for a while.